jicarretero/muliphein/README.md

 ## Help debugging

-Sometimes, things doesn't go as expected, in order to check the requests it receives, it can wirte `curl`commands equivalent to requets it receives (it shows localhost:1026 instead of current IPs).
+Sometimes, things doesn't go as expected, in order to check the requests it receives, it can write `curl`commands equivalent to requets it receives (it shows localhost:1026 instead of current IPs).

 These curl commands will be writen to files named `/tmp/here-x.req`, where x is a sequential number starting from 1.
 It also shows these commands in logs.